-The overall aim of the Partnership (2009-2013) is to support Member States and other stakeholders in their efforts to tackle cancer more efficiently.
-The Partnership provides a framework for identifying and sharing information, capacity and expertise in cancer prevention and control.
-It will also help to avoid scattered actions and duplication of efforts, and contribute towards better use of limited resources available.
+The overall aim of the Partnership (2009-2013) was to support Member States and other stakeholders in their efforts to tackle cancer more efficiently.
+The Partnership provided a framework for identifying and sharing information, capacity and expertise in cancer prevention and control.
+It will also helped avoid scattered actions and duplication of efforts, and contribute towards better use of limited resources available.

-By the end of the Partnership, the objective is for all Member States to have integrated cancer plans.
+The objective was for all Member States to have integrated cancer plans at the end of the Partnership.
 The long-term aim is to reduce cancer incidence by 15% by 2020.

 Work of the Partnership